Solobored/AI-chatbot/README.md

 A completely local AI chatbot application that runs on your machine with full privacy.
 No external API calls, no data collection, and no cloud dependencies.

+## Team Quotes

+"The best way to predict the future is to invent it." — Alan Kay
+Added by Josue Neiculeo

+"Code is like humor.
+When you have to explain it, it’s bad." — Cory House Added by Critobal Baeriswyl

 ## Features

 - 🔒 **Complete Privacy**: All processing happens locally on your machine